edger477/FOC-Stim/README.md

 * B-G431B-ESC1
 * USB cable and 12v
 * 3x transformer (XICON 42TU200-RC suggested)
-* 3x inductor (220µH - 470µH, saturation current 1A.
+* 3x inductor (220µH - 470µH)
-Look in the datasheet for a flat inductance-current curve.
-Examples: Fastron 09HVP-471X, coilcraft DR0608-224L or RFS1317-474KL, Murata 19R474C.
-Higher inductance is slightly preferred.)
 * 3x ceramic caps (10µF 50v)

+When selecting an inductor, look for saturation current about 1A and flat inductance-current curve in the datasheet.
+Some options:
+* KEMET SBCP-11HY221H to SBCP-11HY471H.
+80HY or 14HY series also a possibility.
+* Fastron 09HVP-221X to 09HVP-471X.
+* Coilcraft RFB0810 or RFB1010 or RFS1317 series
+* Coilcraft DR0608-224L, usable if cramped for space

 A panel-mount USB micro-B is useful if you want to make this into a nice box.
 [USB Micro-B](https://www.sparkfun.com/products/15464)